-- SEC.
-7. Section 1357.512 of the Health and Safety Code is amended to read: - 1357.512. (a) The premium rate for a small employer health care service plan contract shall vary with respect to the particular coverage involved only by the following: - (1) Age, pursuant to the age bands established by the United States Secretary of Health and Human Services and the age rating curve established by the Centers for Medicare and Medicaid Services pursuant to Section 2701(a)(3) of the federal Public Health Service Act (42 U.S.C.
+- (4) Coverage offered within a service area after the period specified in paragraph (2) shall be subject to the requirements of this section. - (c) Nothing in this article shall be construed to limit the director's authority to develop and implement a plan of rehabilitation for a health care service plan whose financial viability or organizational and administrative capacity has become impaired to the extent permitted by PPACA. - SEC.
+6. Section 1357.510 of the Health and Safety Code is repealed. - SEC.
+7. Section 1357.512 of the Health and Safety Code is amended to read: - 1357.512. (a) The premium rate for a small employer health care service plan contract shall vary with respect to the particular coverage involved only by the following: - (1) Age, pursuant to the age bands established by the United States Secretary of Health and Human Services and the age rating eurve established by the Centers for Medicare and Medicaid Services pursuant to Section 2701(a)(3) of the federal Public Health Service Act (42 U.S.C.
 Sec.
 300gg(a)(3)).
-Rates based on age shall be determined based on the individual's birthday using the individual's age as of the date of the contract issuance or renewal, as applicable, and shall not vary by more than three to one for adults like individuals of different age who are 21 years of age or older as described in federal regulations adopted pursuant to Section 2701(a)(3) of the federal Public Health Service Act (42 U.S.C.
+Rates based on age shall be determined using the individual's age as of the date of the contract issuance or renewal, as applicable, and shall not vary by more than three to one for like individuals of different age who are 21 years of age or older as described in federal regulations adopted pursuant to Section 2701(a)(3) of the federal Public Health Service Act (42 U.S.C.
 Sec.
 300gg(a)(3)). - (2) (A) Geographic region.
-The Except as provided in subparagraph (B), the geographic regions for purposes of rating shall be the following: - (i) Region 1 shall consist of the Counties of Alpine, Amador, Butte, Calaveras, Colusa, Del Norte, El Dorado, Glenn, Humboldt, Inyo, Kings, Lake, Lassen, Mendocino, Modoc, Mono, Monterey, - 38 Nevada, Placer, Plumas, San Benito, Shasta, Sierra, Siskiyou, - 39 Modoc, Lassen, Shasta, Trinity, Humboldt, Tehama, Plumas, - 40 Nevada, Sierra, Mendocino, Lake, Butte, Glenn, Sutter, Tehama,
+Except as provided in subparagraph (B), the geographic regions for purposes of rating shall be the following: - (i) Region 1 shall consist of the Counties of Alpine, Amador, Butte, Calaveras, Colusa, Del Norte, El Dorado, Glenn, Humboldt, Inyo, Kings, Lake, Lassen, Mendocino, Modoc, Mono, Monterey, Nevada, Placer, Plumas, San Benito, Shasta, Sierra, Siskiyou, Sutter, Tehama, Trinity, Tulare, Tuolumne, Yolo, and Yuba. - (ii) Region 2 shall consist of the Counties of Fresno, Imperial, Kern, Madera, Mariposa, Merced, Napa, Sacramento, San Joaquin, San Luis Obispo, Santa Cruz, Solano, Sonoma, and Stanislaus.